All-Hands-AI/OpenHands/.openhands/microagents/repo.md

+---
+name: repo
+agent: CodeAct
+---
-OpenHands is an automated AI software engineer.
-It is a repo with a Python backend (in the `openhands` directory) and TypeScript frontend (in the `frontend` directory).
+This repository contains the code for OpenHands, an automated AI software engineer.
+It has a Python backend (in the `openhands` directory) and React frontend (in the `frontend` directory).

 ## General Setup:
 To set up the entire repo, including frontend and backend, run `make build`.